Warsaw Uprising

 The Warsaw Uprising (Warschauer Aufstand), sometimes referred to as the August Uprising (powstanie sierpniowe), or the Battle of Warsaw, was a major World War II operation by the Polish underground resistance to liberate Warsaw from German occupation.
 It occurred in the summer of 1944, and it was led by the Polish resistance Home Army (Armia Krajowa).
 The uprising was timed to coincide with the retreat of the German forces from Poland ahead of the Soviet advance.
 While approaching the eastern suburbs of the city, the Red Army halted combat operations, enabling the Germans to regroup and defeat the Polish resistance and to destroy the city in retaliation.
 The Uprising was fought for 63 days with little outside support.
 It was the single largest military effort taken by any European resistance movement during World War II.
 The defeat of the uprising and suppression of the Home Army enabled the pro-Soviet Polish administration, instead of the Polish government-in-exile based in London, to take control of Poland afterwards.
-Poland would remain as part of the Soviet-aligned Eastern Bloc throughout the Cold War until 1989.
+Poland remained part of the Soviet-aligned Eastern Bloc throughout the Cold War until 1989.

 The Uprising began on 1 August 1944 as part of a nationwide Operation Tempest, launched at the time of the Soviet Lublin–Brest Offensive.
 The main Polish objectives were to drive the Germans out of Warsaw while helping the Allies defeat Germany.
 An additional, political goal of the Polish Underground State was to liberate Poland's capital and assert Polish sovereignty before the Soviet Union and Soviet-backed Polish Committee of National Liberation, which already controlled eastern Poland, could assume control.
 Other immediate causes included a threat of mass German round-ups of able-bodied Poles for "evacuation"; calls by Radio Moscow's Polish Service for uprising; and an emotional Polish desire for justice and revenge against the enemy after five years of German occupation.